Marklin2289/Algoexpert/README.md

 - f(n) could be quadratic (f(n) = n\^2)
 - f(n) could be constant (f(n) = 1)
 - f(n) could be something entirely different

+1. Arithmetic operations are constant
+2. Variable assignments are constant
+3. Accessing elements in an array(by index) or object(by key) is constant
+4. In a loop, the complexity is the length of the loop times the complexity of whatever happens inside of the loop